se-edu/se-book/common/definitions.md

 <div id="def-separation-concerns-principle">

-**Separation of Concerns Principle (SoC)**: To achieve better modularity, separate the code into distinct sections, such that each section addresses a separate _concern_. -- Edsger W. Dijkstra
+**Separation of Concerns Principle (SoC)**: To achieve better modularity, separate the code into distinct sections, such that each section addresses a separate _concern_. -- Proposed by [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

 </div>